What Is Desoxyn Used For?

-The period of time over which the drug leaves the body and withdrawal effects emerge is referred to as detoxification (or, detox).
-Due to the risk of suicide associated with depression and violence towards others during withdrawal, detoxification might be better attempted in a supportive and supervised environment than at home 9.
+The period of time over which a drug leaves the body and withdrawal effects emerge is referred to as detoxification (or, detox).
+Due to the risk of suicide associated with depression and violence towards others during withdrawal, detoxification might be better attempted in a supportive and supervised environment than at home.9

-The appropriate level of care will depend on the severity of use and the intensity of any withdrawal symptoms present.
-Intense symptoms may warrant a period of inpatient addressing of the withdrawal to maintain safety and initiate abstinence.
+The level of care a person needs will depend on the severity of their use and the intensity of any withdrawal symptoms present.
+Intense symptoms may warrant a period of inpatient addiction treatment addressing the withdrawal to maintain safety and initiate abstinence.
 People dependent on Desoxyn should seek an assessment from a medical or addiction specialist to receive the best recommendation for withdrawal treatment.

-After the initial detox period, addiction treatment may take one or more of several forms, which may include 10:
+After the initial detox period, Desoxyn addiction treatment may take one or more of several forms, which may include:10

 - Recovery housing that provides a supervised setting for people in recovery before they transition back to their home environment.